 Sheer Shades—Delicate Look, Durable Fabric

-Looking for window treatments with a delicate touch?
+Looking for shades with a delicate touch?
 Sheer shades have a wonderfully delicate appearance—but they’re anything but delicate.
 These durable fabric blinds have fabric vanes set between too layers of sheer fabric.
 The result is something that operates like a set of horizontal blinds but has a graceful appearance that’s perfect for peaceful living rooms.

 Wood and Faux Wood Blinds—Another Classic Design